wmylxmj/Wave-to-Midi/README.md

 ***

-Convert audio to .wav
+convert audio to .wav
 ```
 ffmpeg -i input.mp3 -f wav output.wav
 ```

 ***
-Then set the file path in wav2midi.py and run the program
+then set the file path in wav2midi.py and run the program